OUR BOARD

 Anastasia Rab

-Nastia Rab was born and raised in Lviv, Ukraine and currently resides in Wisconsin, not far from the Chicago area Ukrainian-American community where she grew up as a teen and a proud Plastunka.
-Nastia gained a degree in Political Science and French from Barnard College in New York City and started her career in tech at PowerToFly, a mission-driven startup in the diversity, equity and inclusion space.
-Earlier, Nastia gained valuable experience working at the Council of Europe in France, the Global Women’s Leadership Initiative in Romania, and the Athena Leadership Center at Barnard College.
+Anastasia (Nastia) was born and raised in Lviv, Ukraine and currently resides in Wisconsin, not far from the Chicago area Ukrainian American community where she grew up as a teen and a proud Plastunka.
+Nastia gained a degree in Political Science and French from Barnard College in NYC and started her career in tech at PowerToFly, a mission-driven startup in the diversity, equity, and inclusion space.
+Nastia has gained valuable experience working at the Council of Europe in France, the Global Women’s Leadership Initiative in Romania, and the Athena Leadership Center at Barnard College.
+Nastia got hooked on Razom through the Razom IT project, inspired by the incredible ideas and change-makers coming out of Ukraine that the project exposed her to.
+She went on to help host the Razom IT Trip in 2016 and Razom IT Speaker Series aimed at amplifying the voices of people from Ukraine in conversations in the U.S. Nastia helped organize and manage many events throughout the years and later served as Secretary to the board for three years.

-• Anna Shpook
+• Anya Shpook

 • Viktor Berezyuk